Silent witness rule

 The silent witness rule is the use of "substitutions" when referring to sensitive information in the United States open courtroom jury trial system.
 An example of a substitution method is the use of code-words on a "key card", to which witnesses and the jury would refer during the trial, but which the public would not have access to.
 The rule is an evidentiary doctrine that tries to balance the state secrets privilege with the bill of rights (especially the right of the accused to a public trial, and the right to due process).
 In practice the rule has been rarely used and was often challenged by judges and civil rights advocates.
 Its use remains controversial.

 Background

-The conflict between the open court and state secrets privilege goes back to at least 1802 and Marbury v.
+The conflict between the open court and state secrets privilege goes back to at least 1803 and Marbury v.
 Madison.
 Under the privilege, the government can dismiss any charges against it by claiming that important state secrets would be revealed at trial.
 In 1980 the Classified Information Procedures Act (CIPA) was passed as an attempt to deal with the conflict, especially the problem of graymail.
 The silent witness rule (SWR) is a further attempt.

-By 2011 the government had only attempted to use the rule a handful of times, often unsuccessfully:
+By 2011 the government had attempted to use the rule only a handful of times, often unsuccessfully: